-1. Move the throttle to the Slow position, and then to the Stop position (Figure 27).
+1. Move the throttle to the SLOW position, and then to the STOP position (Figure 26) to kill the engine.
+The engine can also be stopped by pulling the ignition key outward to the middle position.

 - 2. Wait for all moving parts to stop before leaving the operating position. - 3.
-Remove the ignition key. - 4.
-Close the fuel shutoff valve by rotating it clockwise (Figure 28).
+Remove the ignition key to prevent accidental starting. - 4.
+Close the fuel shutoff valve by rotating it clockwise (Figure 27).